nkmrh/PartialSheet/README.md

 #### Availables
 - \[x]  Slidable and dismissable with drag gesture
 - \[x]  Variable height based on his content
+- \[x]  Callable from any view in the hierarchy with one modifier
 - \[x]  Customizable colors
+- \[x]  Material blurred background
 - \[x]  Keyboard compatibility
 - \[x]  Landscape compatibility
-- \[x]  iOS compatibility
+- \[x]  iPhone compatibility (iOS 15.0 +)
-- \[x] iPad compatibility
+- \[x]  iPad compatibility (iOS 15.0 +)
-- \[x] Mac compatibility
+- \[x]  Mac compatibility (MacOS 12.0 +)
+- \[x]  Version 2 compatibile with older OS

 #### Nice to have
 - \[ ] ScrollView and List compatibility: as soon as Apple adds some API to handle better ScrollViews

-## Version 2
+## Version 3
 The new version brings a lot of breaking changes and a lot of improvments:
-- The Partial Sheet can now be called from any view in the *navigation stack*
+- The Partial Sheet now is more SwiftUI.
+To use it you will semply need to call a modifier directly from the view.
-- The Partial Sheet can now be called from any item inside a *List*
-- The Partial Sheet is now handled as an *environment object* making easy to display and close it.

 ## Installation

 #### Requirements
-- iOS 13.0+ / macOS 10.15+
+- iOS 15.0+ / macOS 12.0+
 - Xcode 11.2+
 - Swift 5+
+- If you need to be compatible with a previous version of macos and ios check the version 2

 #### Via Swift Package Manager

-In Xcode 11 or grater, in you project, select: `File > Swift Packages > Add Pacakage Dependency`.
+In Xcode 13 or grater, in your project, select: `File > Swift Packages > Add Pacakage Dependency`.

 In the search bar type **PartialSheet** and when you find the package, with the **next** button you can proceed with the installation.